Xilinx/Vitis-AI-Tutorials/Design_Tutorials/01-caffe_cats_vs_dogs/README.md

 ...
 2541 solver.cpp:523] Test net output #2: top-1 = 0.94725
 ```

-When making predictions with the 1000 test images, the average top-1 prediction accuracy is 93%:
+When making predictions with the 1000 test images, the average top-1 prediction accuracy is still 94%:
 ```
                 precision recall  f1-score   support